hyoungjoojin/notes/content/development-tools/graphql/_index.md

 }
 ```

-Inline fragements are used for querying on interfaces or union types.
+Inline fragments are used for querying on interfaces or union types.

 ```graphql
 query {